gunnarvoet/niskine-proc/README.md

 3) FQ_interpolateNewPressure.m -- there is NO PRESSURE sensor in the FQ (confirmed by LinkSys for this S/N).
 Therefore, the long range ADCP which was moored above the FQ is used to interpolate a realistic pressure.
 A new (and final) output file is generated from this m-file called: fq_converted/FQ_interpolatedFinal.mat

 Final output files:
-fq/fq_converted/FQ_output --> beam and leveled instrument velocities fq/fq_converted/FQ_output_EarthCoords --> conversion to Earth coordinates (with declination correction) as FQ.Earth.VN, .VE and .VW.
+* fq/fq_converted/FQ_output --> beam and leveled instrument velocities
+* fq/fq_converted/FQ_output_EarthCoords --> conversion to Earth coordinates (with declination correction) as FQ.Earth.VN, .VE and .VW.
 Note that the E and N vectors are switched because of the opposite orientation of the beams compared to RDI.
-Output is correct. fq/fq_converted/FQ_InterpolatedFinal.mat --> final output file to be used
+Output is correct.
+* fq/fq_converted/FQ_InterpolatedFinal.mat --> final output file to be used

-Final figure:
+Final figures:
-fig/M2_CurrentsFull_u.png made by fq/flowquest_mfiles/FQ_interpolateNewPressure.m
+* fig/M2_CurrentsFull_u.png made by fq/flowquest_mfiles/FQ_interpolateNewPressure.m
-fig/M2_CurrentsFull_v.png made by fq/flowquest_mfiles/FQ_interpolateNewPressure.m
+* fig/M2_CurrentsFull_v.png made by fq/flowquest_mfiles/FQ_interpolateNewPressure.m

 ### SBE37
 Processing done.